Koda-Pig/tetra-face/README.md

     - [x] play/ pause state
   - [x] handle players leaving the room/ exiting the game
 - [x] setup chat
+- [ ] set up way for host of room to accept or reject player joining

 ### Auth